kbalog/uis-dat630-fall2016/assignment-2/README.md

 ## FAQ

   - **Is it possible to submit results multiple times on kaggle?**
-  Yes, but only 3 times.
+  Yes, but only twice a day.
 Only the best performing one will be considered.
   - **Is it obligatory to submit results on kaggle?**
   Yes.
 This way you can check if you passed the Accuracy threshold.
   - **Should I use my uis.no address on kaggle?** Yes, as the competition is restricted to people with an uis.no address.
 Contact the lecturer if you're following this course but you don't have an uis.no email address.